Equality Constrained Linear Optimal Control With Factor Graphs: Future Work

 \section{Future Work}

-The proposed method points to a promising direction in generating trajectories for constrained high dimensional robotics systems such as legged robots and manipulators.
-Just as LQR is a building block of Differential Dynamic Programming (DDP) \cite{mayne1973differential} and iterative LQR \cite{li2004iterative}, linear factor graphs could be the building block of a more general nonlinear optimal control algorithm, but the following need to be explored first: \begin{itemize} \item Incorporate inequality constraints into the factor graph by converting them to equality constraints e.g. using barrier or penalty functions \cite{grandia2019feedback}. \item Extend to nonlinear systems by using nonlinear factor graphs \cite{dellaert2017factor}. \item Address over-constrained ``constraints'' in VE. \item Leverage incremental factor graph-based solving using Bayes Trees \cite{kaess2012isam2} to do efficient replanning. \item Consider stochastic optimal control with uncertain constraints. \item Combine estimation and optimal control factor graphs together to better close the perception-control loop. \end{itemize}
+Just as LQR is a building block for Differential Dynamic Programming (DDP) \cite{mayne1973differential, li2004iterative}, linear factor graphs could also be a building block for more general nonlinear optimal control problems.
+In this direction, the following practical developments should be investigated: incorporating inequality constraints e.g. using barrier or penalty functions \cite{grandia2019feedback}; extending to nonlinear systems using nonlinear factor graphs \cite{dellaert2017factor}; addressing over-constrained ``constraints'' in VE via prioritization of constraints; leveraging incremental solving using Bayes Trees \cite{kaess2012isam2} to do efficient replanning; and combining estimation and optimal control into the same factor graph to better close the perception-control loop.